Green banner with abstract graphics and the text ‘Welcome to WADEPS’ centered.

 Washington State Data Exchange for Public Safety

-WADEPS is the state-appointed data custodian for statewide police use-of-force reporting requirements established by the legislature to improve transparency, build community trust, and support evidence-based decision-making.
+WADEPS is the state-appointed data custodian for statewide police use-of-force reporting requirements opens a new window established by the legislature to improve transparency, build community trust, and support evidence-based decision-making.

-In addition to providing law enforcement agencies across Washington with a standardized, timely, and efficient data collection process, WADEPS will provide online tools for law enforcement leaders, community members, police officers, policymakers, and other stakeholders to view, share, and analyze information about use-of-force incidents in a variety of contexts, and at the agency, city, county, and state level.
+In addition to providing law enforcement agencies across Washington with a standardized, timely, and efficient data collection process, WADEPS provides online tools for law enforcement leaders, community members, police officers, policymakers, and other stakeholders to view, share, and analyze information about reportable use-of-force incidents in a variety of contexts, and at agency, city, county, and state levels.

 Uniform data collection